D-splitting methods: 2N -storage embedded explicit pseudo-geometric Runge-Kutta methods using splitting methods: Introduction

 First- and second-order methods in time are the most frequently used methods.
 However, when a high accuracy is required (achieving at least similar accuracy in time integration to space integration), higher-order methods for solving ODEs are generally more efficient.
 The performance of a method for solving ODEs is usually measured by the accuracy achieved relative to its computational cost.
 For non-stiff problems, explicit methods are often used instead of implicit ones, as they are faster and simpler to implement in a code.
 The computational cost is usually measured as the number of evaluations of the vector field, $f(x)$, at each step (or any quantity proportional to this number).
 However, for very high-dimensional problems, storage requirements are significant, so a combination of high accuracy and low memory consumption is sought.
 For this reason, explicit low-storage Runge-Kutta (RK) methods have been developed \cite{bazavov252sr,calvo04anm,carpenter94fo2,higueras25lse,ketcheson10rkm,kennedy00lse,williamson80lsr} and frequently used in the literature \cite{calvo04anm,kennedy00lse}.
 Methods up to the fifth order have been obtained showing a good performance.
 However, they are obtained by solving a relatively complex set of order conditions, which makes constructing high order methods and analyzing them a difficult task.

-In this letter, we present a novel procedure to build, in a very simple way, 2$N$-storage RK methods at any order.
+In this {paper}, we present a novel procedure to build, in a very simple way, 2$N$-storage RK methods at any order.
 They correspond to splitting methods for general separable systems in a duplicated phase space, D-splitting methods, which is very simple to implement.
-There are many highly efficient splitting methods in the literature at any order which can be used as partly optimised 2$N$-storage RK methods, and new tailored ones can also be built.
+There are many highly efficient splitting methods in the literature at any order, where some of them appear on libraries \cite{moayeri26tat}, which can be used as partly optimised 2$N$-storage RK methods, and new tailored ones can also be built.

-Frequently, in practice, the vector field has an algebraic structure that imposes to the solution some geometric properties which are very importat to be preserved, like in classical or quantum Hamiltonian systems.
-In those cases, geometric integrators have showh to be highly efficient \cite{blanes25aci,hairer06gni,iserles08afc,sanz-serna94nhp}.
-We have observed that the new 2$N$-storage RK methods also preserve the geometric properties at higher orders than the order of the method as already shown in \cite{mcLachlan25rkm} for classical Hamiltonian systems so, they can also be used as pseudo-geometric methods.
+Frequently, in practice, the vector field has an algebraic structure that imposes to the solution some geometric properties which are very important to be preserved, like in classical or quantum Hamiltonian systems.
+In those cases, geometric integrators have shown to be highly efficient \cite{blanes25aci,hairer06gni,iserles08afc,sanz-serna94nhp}.
+We prove in the linear case that the new D-splitting methods are pseudo-Lie group integrators, preserving the Lie-group structure up to a higher order than the order of the method as already shown in \cite{mcLachlan25rkm} for classical Hamiltonian systems so, they can also be used as pseudo-geometric methods.
 Finally, we present a backward error analysis which allows to build new tailored splitting methods with a reduced number of stages.